-• Take the time to listen to the repeaters.
+Take the time to listen to A repeater BEFORE YOU TALK.

-• Avoid phonetics unless you are asked to do so.
+Avoid phonetics unless asked to do so.
 When using phonetics, use standard phonetics.
 "Alpha,Bravo, Charlie"... etc. Phonetics are commonly used when checking into nets.

 If you want to join into a conversation, just give your call between transmissions rather than using the term "Break Break".
-You will be acknowledged and allowed into the conversation.
+You SHOULD be acknowledged and allowed into the conversation.

-• If you want to talk to a certain person, call them using their call sign once or twice, then your call sign.
+If you want to talk to a certain person, call them using their call sign once or twice, then your call sign.
 IF THEY DON’T ANSWER CLEAR THE REPEATER OR SAY YOUR MONITORING.

-There is no need to sAY your call sign, then say "For ID".
+There is no need to sAY your call sign, then "For ID".
 Your call sign IS your ID.
+JUST SAY IT!

-• It is generally frowned upon to "Ker-chunk" a repeater.
+NEVER "Ker-chunk" a repeater.
 That means keying up your radio for just a moment so that the repeater transmits, usually you hear the "courtesy beep" afterwards.
 This is also annoying to the repeater owners and control operators.
-If you want to make sure you are transmitting okay, make sure you give your call sign, and ask for a radio check if one is needed OR GIVE YOUR CALLSIGN AND SAY THAT YOUR TESTING.
+If you want to make sure you are transmitting okay, JUST give your call sign, and ask for a radio check if one is needed OR GIVE YOUR CALLSIGN AND SAY THAT YOUR TESTING.

 Have fun.
 These are just a few pointers to help you sound like an old pro.